Kokusai Ki-76: Operational history

-The Ki-76 remained in service as an artillery spotter and liaison aircraft until the end of the War.
-Ki-76s were also used as anti-submarine aircraft, operating from the Japanese Army's escort carrier, the Akitsu Maru, being fitted with an arrestor hook and carrying two 60 kg (132 lb) depth charges.
+The Ki-76 was typically deployed as an artillery spotter and liaison aircraft, and continued to be used in this capacity until the end of the conflict.

+During late 1943, several Ki-76s were modified for use as shipboard anti-submarine aircraft and were operated from the Japanese Army's escort carrier, the Akitsu Maru.
+To adapt the aircraft to this environment and mission role, each airframe was outfitted with an arrestor hook along with the hardpoints for the carriage of a pair of 60 kg (132 lb) depth charges.
+Despite being deployed in this capacity, the Ki-76 was not regarded as a particularly effective anti-submarine platform.